BjornW/redirect2homepage/readme.txt

 settings and should work perfectly fine with Multisite installations (the plugin will use the blog url and _not_ the main site url).

+If this plugin meets your expectations and you use it commercially please consider a donation to one of these organisations or your country's equivalents:

+  - <a href='https://www.msf.org/'>Medicines Sans Frontiers</a>
+  - <a href='https://fsfe.org'>Free Software Foundation Europe</a>
+  - <a href='https://https://www.bitsoffreedom.nl/english/'>Bits of Freedom</a>
+  - <a href='https://edri.org/'>European Digital Rights (EDRi)</a>
+  - <a href='https://fsf.org'>Free Software Foundation</a>
+  - <a href='https://eff.org'>Electronic Frontier Foundation</a>

 == Installation ==
 1. Upload the `redirect2homepage` directory to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Done!

+== Frequently Asked Questions ==

+= Is this plugin actively being developed? =
+Yes and no. Let me explain:
+I consider this plugin to be feature complete and unless bugs are found there will be no development on this plugin.
+In other words this plugin is in maintenance mode and will be maintained for the foreseeable future.
+Due to other obligations I'm not always able to keep up with WordPress version's and updating this readme's 'Tested up to' version number.
+However, unless WordPress significantly changes the way the login_redirect filter works it should work perfectly fine even though the 'Tested up to' might be of a lower version number.
+As always, when in doubt, test it :) (and when it does give you issues, feel free to leave a comment).

 == Notes ==